1st Grade Curriculum

-- Grammar instruction is integrated through the SWR curriculum including recognizing the difference between a phrase and a sentence; identifying and creating original declarative, interrogative, imperative, and exclamatory sentences; and identifying parts of speech.
+- Grammar instruction is integrated through the spelling curriculum including recognizing the difference between a phrase and a sentence; identifying and creating original declarative, interrogative, imperative, and exclamatory sentences; and identifying parts of speech.

 - Allowing for the wide range of developmental abilities, reading in first grade is done in entire class groups, individually, and in small groups with the focus on proper enunciation, punctuation cues, reading with expression, and learning to comprehend what they read.

-Students begin the year by reading Esphyr Slobodkina’s Caps for Sale, and students enjoy the repetitive text and careful order of this classic tale.
-They create posters and caps and parade through the lower school campus peddling their wares.
-As they focus on Bedtime for Frances and other books from the series by Russell Hoban, students list reasons they sometimes don’t go to bed and reasons they always should go to bed!
+Students begin the year by reading Esphyr Slobodkina’s Caps for Sale, enjoying the repetitive text and careful order of this classic tale.
+They create posters and caps and parade around campus peddling their wares.
+As they focus on Bedtime for Frances and other books from the series by Russell Hoban, students list reasons they sometimes don’t go to bed and reasons they always should go to bed.
 They identify the beginning, middle, and end of the story as they read Robert McCloskey’s Make Way for Ducklings.
 Students also write summaries and draw illustrations for each part of the story.
-They create and wear carefully decorated glasses to go “owling” through the lower school campus grounds after reading Jane Yolen’s Owl Moon.
-First grade’s study of the Bible, the Florida history native animal unit, and science class all work together as the students read several stories about St. Francis of Assisi.
+After reading Jane Yolen’s Owl Moon, students create a mobile.
+First grade’s studies of the Bible, the Florida history native animal unit, and science class all work together as the students read several stories about St. Francis of Assisi.
 They marvel at his devotion and love for all of God’s creatures.
-The classic book The Little House leads to wonderful lessons and discussions about the seasons, sequencing in literature, and the use of meaningful adjectives.
-An introduction to French is inspired by the reading of Ludwig Bemelmans’ Madeline stories.
+The classic book The Little House leads to wonderful art projects and discussions about the seasons, sequencing in literature, and the use of meaningful adjectives.
+An introduction to the French language is inspired by the reading of Ludwig Bemelmans’ Madeline stories.
 The children write postcards to Madeline asking her questions about incidents and characters in her stories and are thrilled when she writes back in French!

 - Numbers and Operations: Numbers to 100, cardinal and ordinal numbers, using number bonds to represent number combinations